Stalkstalks/Battlegear2/README.md

 Please feel free to add to this list or update any of the current language files.
 They can be found in battlegear mod src/minecraft/assets/battlegear2/lang/.

 Some Notes for Texture Pack Makers
 ----------------------------------

-Some of the rendering capabilities of the mod are still in development, especially concerning the heraldry.
+Some rendering capabilities of the mod are still in development, especially concerning the heraldry.
 The following are a few notes.
 * The patterns should only have white.
 The white section will determine the secondary colour.
 The primary colour will be the alpha section.
 Semi transparent sections should also work for better blending.
 * The icons should be greyscale and alpha values.
-They also require at least 1 pixal border around the whole image that should be kept black.
+They also require at least 1 pixel border around the whole image that should be kept black.
 This is the reason all of them are 18x18 pixals (16x16 plus a 1px border all around)